 Ayurvedic View Diabetes Mellitus?

 An ailment Diabetes mellitus is not new for the Indian, it has been known to Indians since the Vedic period by the name of “Asrava” (Prameha).
-The reference is very well described in the “Kauchika Soothra” of Atharva Veda, in this Vedic period people were treating this problem successfully with certain diet, herbs and mediation.
+There are various Ayurvedic medicine for diabetes in Ayurveda, the reference is very well described in the “Kauchika Soothra” of Atharva Veda.
+In this Vedic period people were treating this problem successfully with certain diet, herbs and mediation.
 It is also recognised as “Madhumeha” or Maharoga (major disease) in Ayurveda.

 The ailment “Madhumeha” was described as a disease in which a patient passes sweet urine and sweetness exhibitions throughout the body, (ie in sweat, blood, mucus, breathing etc).
 Diabetes mellitus (DM) is defined as “Madhumeha kshaudrameha” in Ayurveda which literally means “excessive of urine with sweet taste like honey” the other term given was “vikriti Janya dhatupak” which means a disease that is caused by a defective metabolism leading to derangement in body tissue ( the seven dhatus) transformation process.